SPICYJO/anywhere-extension/anywhere-docs/project.md

 ## Features
 - Read comments on the website
 - Write comment on the website
+- View count of comments on the website
 - Authentication (required for writing a comment)
-- View popular websites (to which most comments are added recently)

 ## Components

 ### Apps
 - Chrome extension (for desktop browsers)
 - Website (mainly for mobile browsers which doesn't have extension)
-- Application server (serves comments)
+- Application server (serves comments REST API)

 ### Infrastructures
 - MongoDB (saves comments data)
-- BigQuery (business insights and also for aggregation)
 - GKE (k8s for managing application server)
-- Apigee, KMS (maybe?)

 ## Timeline
 - Project deadline